langkilde/courses/coursera/functional_programming_specialization/functional_programming_principles/README.md

 **Base classes.** The direct and indirect superclasses of a class C are called base classes.

-**Dynamic method dispacth.** The code invoked by a method call depends on the runtime type of the object that contains the method.
+**Dynamic method dispatch.** The code invoked by a method call depends on the runtime type of the object that contains the method.

 **Trait.** In Scala (and Java) a class can only have *one* supertype (single inheritance).
 A trait is declared like an abstract class, just with the trait instead of the abstract class.
 A class can inhertice from arbitrarily many traits.
 ```Scala